- Download our Moving to Germany Guide (PDF)

 English language media and news in Germany

 English language news sources are quite readily available in Germany.
 The Local is the main English-language news source in Germany and The Munich Times provides local daily news for the English-speaking expat community in Bavaria.
-Biled and Spiegel are useful online sources which offer national news stories in English.
+Bild and Spiegel are useful online sources which offer national news stories in English.
 Daily international newspapers, as well as a range of magazines, are available from newsstands and newsagents throughout the country.

 Certain English TV channels such as BBC World, Sky News and CNN are available via cable TV in Germany.
 Deutsche Welle is the main English-language radio station in Germany and provides up-to-date news stories.
+A full bouquet of streaming services are also available in Germany.